 Students must register for each term (semester, summer session, etc.) in which they expect to engage in study.
 Registration is to be completed within the period specified for a given term.
-No graduate credit applicable to a degree will be allowed unless a student has formally registered for graduate work at the time of registration for that course.
+No graduate credit applicable to a degree will be allowed unless a student has formally registered for graduate work at the time of registration for that

-To facilitate the registration process, continuing students should consult with their academic advisor and participate in the registration process as specified for the coming term.
+To facilitate the registration process, continuing students should consult with their academic advisor and participate in the registration process through their N.E.S.T. account as specified for the coming term.
 Students who did not complete registration during the previous semester may register on campus during late registration.
-Graduate students are offered a mail registration option.

-Graduate students, under the guidance of the program director, should plan their work carefully so that no changes in the student's Plan of Study (See page 53) should be necessary.
+Graduate students, under the guidance of the program director, should plan their work carefully so that no changes in the student's Plan of Study (See page 45) should be necessary.
 When changes seem advisable, they may be made with the approval of the Program director or major advisor.